traverson/traverson/readme.markdown

 ```

 Reasons for failure could be:

-* The start URL, one of the intermediate URLs, or the final URL is not reachable.
+* The start URL, one of the intermediate URLs, or the final URL is not reachable (but see the section below for details on the handling of HTTP status codes).
 * One of the documents can not be parsed as JSON, that is, it is not syntactically well formed.
 * One of the intermediate documents does not contain the property (link relation) specified via `follow`.
 * If JSONPath (see below) is used:
     * One of the JSONPath expressions in the path array does not yield a match for the corresponding document.
     * One of the JSONPath expressions in the path array yields more than one match for the corresponding document.

+#### How HTTP Status Code Are Handled

+In contrast to some other AJAX-related libraries, Traverson does not interpret status codes outside of the 2xx range as an error condition.
+Only network problems (host not reachable, timeouts, etc.) will result in Traverson calling the callback with an error.
+Completed HTTP requests, even those with status 4xx or 5xx are interpreted as a success.
+This applies only to the last request in a traversal, HTTP requests *during* the traversal that respond with 4xx/5xx are interpreted as an error (because the traversal can not continue).
+This design decision comes from Traverson's use of [request](https://github.com/request/request) internally, which behaves in the same way.

 ### On Absolute URLs, Absolute URL Paths and Relative URL Paths